mbwatson/dockerized-django-postgres-nginx/README.md

 # Containerized Django App w/ Postgres (soon) served by Nginx

 This is for running an existing Django project, although this repository contains the starter project created with `django-admin startproject`.
 Modifications to the project to align with common workflow situations are described below.
+The base project already has migrations in place and a superuser (admin:misterios) to get up and running quickly.

 ## Preparation